-- 1 1/4 oz Fresh Granny Smith apple juice
+- 1 1/4 ounces Granny Smith apple juice

 - Garnish: Granny Smith apple slices

-Add crushed ice to a cocktail glass and set aside to chill.
+Add crushed ice into a cocktail glass and set aside to chill.

-Empty the ice from the cocktail glass, and double-strain the mixture into it.
+Discard the ice from the cocktail glass and double-strain the mixture into it.

 Garnish with a skewered brandied cherry and 3 Granny Smith apple slices.